altano/npm-packages/README.md

 Read the [Devbox quickstart](https://jetpack.io/devbox/docs/contributor-quickstart/) or read more about why Devbox is fantastic [on my website](https://alan.norbauer.com/articles/devbox-intro).

+### Playwright

+The Playwright setup in this repository is a little finicky.
+When updating the version:

+- The version of `@playwright/test` in any package.json must be kept in sync with `playwright-driver` in `devbox.json`.
+Both should be precisely hard-coded (no semver ranges or `'latest'`).
+- The nixpkgs hash in `devbox.lock` for `playwright-driver.browsers` must be manually changed to match the hash for the `playwright-driver` entry or the browsers will be the wrong version and tests will fail.

 ## Contributing

 I don't expect any contributions to this repository but I will accept pull requests.